hadar-simulator/hadar/docs/source/architecture/optimizer.rst

         for (t, src, dest), var in self.importations.items(): self.constraints[(t, dest)].SetCoefficient(var, 1)

-Which will add importation terms into all adequacy constraints to finalize equations.

-:code:`solve_batch` method resolve study scenario by scenario.
+:code:`solve_batch` method resolve study for one scenario.
 It iterates over node and time, calls :code:`InputMapper`, then constructs problem with :code:`*Buidler`, and asks or-tools to solve problem.

 :code:`solve_lp` applies the last iteration over scenarios and it's the entry point for linear programming optimizer.
 After all scenarios are solved, results are mapped to :code:`Result` object.